pavisu/puvs-ws2324/README.md

 Kurs Parallele und Verteilte Systeme (Distributed Systems) WS23-24

 ## Step by step coding the lab project

-1. Adding the Application logic (for demo purposes)
+- Adding the Application logic (for demo purposes)

-2. Add Controller, Entity, Repo and Service
+- Add Controller, Entity, Repo and Service

-3. Using MongoDB, MongoCompass and Postman
+- Using MongoDB, MongoCompass and Postman

-4. Test Backend part
+- Test Backend part

-5. Implement OpenAPI Swagger
+- Implement OpenAPI Swagger

-6. Create Fronted with React or Angular
+- Create Fronted with React or Angular

-7. Try out React and Create UI with Logic
+- Try out ReactJS and Create UI with Logic

+- Create Dockerfile for SpringAPI and ReactJS

-8. Create a docker-compose.yml file
+- Create a docker-compose.yml file

-9. Use implementation language which is supported by OTel: https://opentelemetry.io/docs/instrumentation/
+- Use implementation language which is supported by OTel: https://opentelemetry.io/docs/instrumentation/

+- Using Java as implementation Language

+- Implemented OpenTelemetry and Jaeger for tracing

 # Spring Controller Documentation: AnimalController